peterwu-1031/abc-ErrorRec/README.md

  1. ABC version (when it was downloaded from GitHub)
  1. Linux distribution and version (32-bit or 64-bit)
- 1. The exact command-line and error message when trying to run the tool
+ 1. The exact command line and error message when trying to run the tool
- 1. The output of the `ldd` command run on the exeutable (e.g. `ldd abc`).
+ 1. The output of the `ldd` command runs on the executable (e.g. `ldd abc`).
  1. Versions of relevant tools or packages used.

 ## Troubleshooting: